nginxinc/nginx-ingress-workshops/Rancher/labs/lab2/readme.md

    ![Nginx Stub Status](media/lab2_stub_status.png)

    Do you see the NGINX Stub Status Page?
 If so, your Ingress Controller pod is up and running!
+Hit Refresh a few times, the counters should increment.

-1. Close Chrome Web Browser, and hit `Ctrl-C` in the terminal to stop the Port Forward.
+1. Close the Chrome Web Browser, and hit `Ctrl-C` in the terminal to stop the Port Forward.

    ![stop port-forward](media/lab2_port-forward-ctrl-c.png)